sleekweasel/CgiAdbRemote/README.md

-Each active device provides a link to a console which displays a screen shot that supports mouse clicks and mouse drags, together with hard buttons representing `POWER`, `HOME`, `BACK`, and `MENU`, a text entry box for sending key events to the device, and the ability to rotate the display by 90 degrees.
+Each active device provides a link to a console which displays a screen shot that supports mouse clicks and mouse drags, together with hard buttons representing `POWER`, `HOME`, `BACK`, and `MENU`, a text entry box for sending key events to the device, and buttons to rotate the display.

 The screen updates automatically every seven seconds, or one second after the last operation unless a new operation resets the timer.
 (This is to allow